-(e) Goodwill and Intangible Assets
+(a) Goodwill and Intangible Assets

-The CICA has issued a new accounting standard: Section 3064, "Goodwill and Intangible Assets", which will replace Section 3062, "Goodwill and Other Intangible Assets", and Section 3450 "Research and Development Costs".
-This new Section establishes standards for the recognition, measurement, presentation and disclosure of goodwill subsequent to its initial recognition and of intangible assets by profit-oriented companies.
-This new Section is effective for the Company for interim and annual financial statements beginning August 1, 2009.
-The Company is presently assessing the impact of the new accounting standard on its financial statements.
+In February of 2008, the CICA issued a new accounting standard, Section 3064, Goodwill and Intangible Assets, which replaces Section 3062, Goodwill and Other Intangible Assets, and Section 3450, Research and Development Costs.
+This new section establishes amended standards for the recognition, measurement, presentation and disclosure of goodwill subsequent to its initial recognition and of intangible assets by profit-oriented companies, and will be effective for the Company for the year beginning August 1, 2009.
+The adoption of this standard is not expected to have a material impact on the financial statements of the Company.